ottolopez/ottolopez.github.io/_posts/2025-02-09-jesus-lord-over-everything.md

 title: "Jesus, Lord Over Everything"
 date: 2025-02-09 10:00:00 +0000
 preacher: "Victor Lopez"
+description: Think about a time someone sacrificed something valuable to help you.
+How did that impact you?
+What did it reveal about their priorities?
+When we recognize Jesus' lordship, everything we do becomes sacred service.
 ---
 <p class="intro"><span class="dropcap">W</span>hen we recognize Jesus' lordship, everything we do becomes sacred service.</p>

 _Matthew 21:1-11_